-There has been one key change to the methodologies used to calculate indicators presented in the Local Alcohol Profiles for England 2017.
+There have been several key changes to the methodologies used to calculate indicators presented in the Local Alcohol Profiles for England 2017.
 This is summarised in this section; more detailed descriptions of the methodologies used to create individual indicators are presented, by indicator, in section 6.

-2.1 Added new indicator 'Years of life lost due to alcohol-related conditions'
+2.1 Years of life lost due to alcohol-related conditions

-A new measure '1.02 Years of life lost due to alcohol-related conditions' has replaced '1.01 Months of life lost due to alcohol' to ensure consistency with subsequent Public Health England indicators based on premature mortality (such as those in the Public Health Outcomes Framework).
+In Feb 2017 a new measure '1.02 Years of life lost due to alcohol-related conditions' has replaced '1.01 Months of life lost due to alcohol' to ensure consistency with subsequent Public Health England indicators based on premature mortality (such as those in the Public Health Outcomes Framework).
 This new measure expressed as a directly age standardised rate is the potential number of years of life lost that would occur in a standard population if that population were to experience the age specific number of potential years of life lost of the subject population.